- If you do not perform a regular drive check, then errors like the scan drive for errors notification will appear.

 Even worse, your hard drive stores important data whose loss can be devastating to your organization.

 Of course, one of the most important system maintenance routines for perfect hard disk health is running a disk check regularly.

-Strangely, even disks that have all along seemed to be in the best condition are not spared and may suddenly display the irritating Scan drive for errors message.
+Strangely, even disks that have all along seemed to be in the best condition are not spared and may suddenly display the irritating scan drive for errors in Windows 10 notification.

-- Natural wear and tear: Naturally, during the course of using your PC, the hard drive may suffer mechanical damage or get logical errors.
-Such incidences may lead to a corrupted file system, bad or irregular sectors or a complete disk breakdown meaning there is a risk of data loss.
+- Natural wear and tear: During the course of using your PC, the hard drive may suffer mechanical damage or get logical errors.
+Such incidences may lead to a corrupted file system, bad or irregular sectors, or a complete disk breakdown meaning there is a risk of data loss.

-- Other boot-related challenges: Additionally, you could receive the notification to scan drive for errors in case your computer encounters other boot-related problems, for example, a virus attack.
+- Other boot-related challenges: Additionally, you could receive the notification to scan drive for errors in case your PC encounters other boot-related problems, for example, a virus attack.

 Type your administrator password and provide confirmation if you’re prompted.
 It is advisable that you can run the scan for each drive (if you have multiple drives) to be on the safe side.

 - Click Start, and type cmd in the search dialogue box.

 - Right-click Command Prompt, and choose Run as administrator.